-The answer lies in validating your idea through the MVP development process.
-It is beneficial for designing, testing, and delivering your final product.
-Businesses need to avoid certain pitfalls while preparing to kick off a minimum viable product (MVP) for a web or a mobile app.
+The answer lies in validating your idea through the minimum viable product (MVP) development process.
+It’s beneficial for designing, testing, and delivering your final product.
+Businesses must avoid certain pitfalls while preparing to kick off an MVP for a web or a mobile app.

 Moreover, MVP is an essential element of a lean startup business model.
 This methodology states that there are several repetitive cycles of improvement in the IT product development process.
 How does it play out?

 Here’s how Eric Ries, the author of Lean StartUp, defines the MVP: “The Minimum Viable Product (MVP) is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”